sebastiansalas94/sebastiansalas94.github.io/_posts/2024-10-19-Lost-In-Space.md

 This project was made for the class Game Design and Analysis using the MDA Framework.

 **Genre:** Adventure

 **Software:** Unity

 **Project Type:** Group Project

 **Development Time:** 2 Week

 **My Role:** Lead Programmer

 **My Responsabilities:**
-> * Designed and Implemented the User Interface (UI) for the interaction and dialogues.
+* Designed and Implemented the User Interface (UI) for the interaction and dialogues.
-> * Sync all Audio Cues to create an immersirve experience.
+* Sync all Audio Cues to create an immersirve and narrative experience.
-> * Refined and debugged the look and feel of the game to enhance the player's experience.
+* Refined and debugged the look and feel of the game to enhance the player's experience.